mdart86/Portfolio_Website/README.md

 # **MICHAEL DART - T1A2 - PORTFOLIO ASSIGNMENT**
 ## **Target Audience**
-Seeking the attention of industry professionals who are looking for a junior web developer with rich life experience who is eager to learn and develop and in due time progress past an entry-level of employment
+Seeking the attention of industry leaders who are looking for a junior web developer with rich life experience who is eager to learn and develop and in due time progress past an entry-level of employment.
+I am also wanting to connect with other industry professionals to collaborate on ideas and work together on projects.
 <br>
 <br>

 ## **About the Website**
 ### **Purpose**
-A comprehensive insight into me and who I am as a person, showcasing my work and study history, what got me into coding and my coding journey so far with some projects I have embarked on.
+The website is a comprehensive insight into myself and who I am as a person.
+Showcasing my work and study history, what got me into coding and my coding journey so far with the projects I have embarked on so far.
 <br>
 <br>

 ### **Functionality and Features**
-As a portfolio website, I have kept the functionality as simple as possible with only 4 uniformed pages<br>
+As a portfolio website, the functionality is simple with 4 pages that share a uniformed layout<br>
-The simplified layout includes:
+The uniformed and simple layout includes:
 - Header
 - Navigation Bar
-- Body - for the content
+- Body (for the content)
 - Footer
 <br>
 <br>

-*Some features of the website include:*
+*Features of the website include:*
 #### **SUBRESOURCE INTEGRITY**
-To ensure the security of my website and the audience, Subresource Integrity or SRI is coded across all pages of the website.
-Giving the audience comfort that any resources they access aren't manipulated by a malicious person.
+To ensure the security of the website and the audience, Subresource Integrity (or SRI) is coded into all pages.
+Giving the audience confidence that any resources they access aren't manipulated by a malicious person.
 <br>
 <br>

 #### **THE HEADER**
-The header features a title sitting infront of an image which is used to increase the websites identity.
-A fade-in animation is a set to these elements for "wow" effect when the audience enters/refreshes the page, additional coding allows the styling is accessible across multiple browsers.
-The image is finished off with curved edges for a calm feel.
+The header features a title sitting infront of an image to form the identity of the website.
+A fade-in animation is a set to these elements for a "WOW" effect when the audience enters/refreshes the page, additional coding allows the styling to be viewed across multiple browsers.
+The title and image are finished off with curved edges for a calm feel.
 <br>
 <br>